© Skypixel | Dreamstime.com

 Men and Osteoporosis

-Men should start getting assessed annually for osteoporosis risk factors from age 50, according to the American College of Physicians.
+Men should know their bone density scores start getting assessed annually for osteoporosis risk factors from age 50, according to the American College of Physicians.
 Things that make men vulnerable include female relatives with osteoporosis or parents who suffered a hip fracture, along with using steroids or prostate cancer drugs, gastrointestinal diseases, and excessive alcohol consumption.

 “A healthy, balanced diet combined with regular exercise and smart lifestyle choices—such as not smoking and [practicing] moderate alcohol intake—helps set the foundation for strong bones as you age,” says Judy Stenmark, CEO of the International Osteoporosis Foundation.
 “For those at high risk of fracture due to osteoporosis, a bone-healthy diet also supports falls prevention and enhances the benefits of therapy.